f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

         }
     }

-If the compatability check passes then you will get a message like the one below, and it is safe to install the new image via the set-version API call:
+If the compatability check passes, then you will get a message like the one below, and it is safe to install the new image via the set-version API call:

 .. code-block:: json